 Program Purpose: The Climate Control Technician certificate program is designed to provide students with entry-level skills to enter the automotive industry as Automotive Heating and Air Conditioning Technician Specialists.
 The program introduces the theory and operation of automotive heating and air conditioning systems.
-Students will attain proficiency in the inspecting, testing, servicing, and repairing of heating and air conditioning; air conditioning systems; refrigeration systems; evaporator and related components; heating and engine cooling systems; control systems; troubleshooting procedures; and removal, repair, and replacement procedures.
+Students will attain proficiency in the inspecting, testing, servicing, and repairing of heating and air conditioning systems and related components.
+Topics include: fundamentals of heating and air conditioning; air conditioning systems; refrigeration systems; evaporator and related components; heating and engine cooling systems; control systems; troubleshooting procedures; and removal, repair, and replacement procedures.
 Completion of this curriculum will enable the student to receive a certificate as an Automotive Heating & Air Conditioning Technician.

+Curric ulum Credits

+Gener al Core Co urses

 AUT 120 Introduction to Automotive Technology 3

 AUT 122 Electrical and Electronic Systems 6

 AUT 142 Climate Control Systems 6

+Total I Hours Rea uired for TCC 15

-AUTOMOTIVE MANUAL DRIVETRAIN AND AXLE REPAIR TECHNICIAN ADT1 Certificate
+AUTOMOTIVE MANUAL DRIVETRAIN AND AXLE REPAIR TECHNICIAN Certificate